instructors guide

 File Specs:

-• Word doc or Mac Pages doc or PDF.
+• Word Doc or Mac Pages doc or PDF.

 student testimonials (optional)

 Nothing builds trust like a happy student.
-If you have taught with us recently we will use a testimonial from class our evaluations or a excerpt from your bio.
+If you have taught with us recently we will use a testimonial from our class evaluations or a excerpt from your bio.

 Great Testimonials Mention: